 })(i);

-What interviewers are looking for: They want to hear you explain that var is function-scoped while let is block-scoped, and that closures capture references to variables, not their values at the time of creation.
+}The key insight is that var is function-scoped while let is block-scoped, and closures capture references to variables, not their values at the time of creation.

-The this keyword in JavaScript is notoriously context-dependent, and this question exposes whether you really understand how it works:
+The this keyword in JavaScript is notoriously context-dependent.
+These questions expose whether you really understand how it works.

 const auth = {